-Section 3.13 Pay Deductions and Setoffs
+Section 4.13 Pay Deductions and Setoffs

-Eligible employees may voluntarily authorize deductions from their paychecks only for disbursement when authorized by the School Board to banks, vendors, and other authorized purposes.
+Eligible employees may voluntarily authorize deductions from their paychecks only for disbursement to banks, vendors, or creditors and other purposes that are specifically authorized by the School Board.

 Section 4.14 Safety

 To provide a safe and healthy work environment for students, employees and visitors, the School has established a workplace safety program.
 This program is a top priority for the School.
 The School Safety Coordinator has the responsibility for implementing, administering, monitoring, and evaluating the safety program; however, its success depends on the alertness and personal commitment of all.
 Managers at all levels have the responsibility of ensuring a safe workplace.